thingbound/abstract-things/docs/lights/fading.rst

 .. js:attribute:: maxChangeTime

-	The maximum duration of time a change can be.
+	The maximum :doc:`duration </values/duration>` of time a change can be.

 Implementing capability
 -----------------------